Wanguifiona/Wildlife-Tracker/README.md

 * Java - The language used for project.

-* Intellij Idea - Intergated development
+* Intellij Idea - Integrated development

 * Spark - Framework.

-* Postgressql
+* PostgresSql

 ## Known bugs